santiment/academy/src/docs/education-and-use-cases/understanding-crypto-market-cycles-through-lending-metrics/index.md

 spikes often signal market tops, while flat or low rates may indicate market bottoms.

-This framework reflects an analysis of the behaviour of market participants, where the determination of the value of money is a direct expression of general market sentiment.
+This framework reflects an analysis of the behavior of market participants, where the determination of the value of money is a direct expression of general market sentiment.

 ### Key Indicators

-1. **Stable Coin Supply Rate**: The amount of interest earned when depositing stablecoins like USDC or DAI
+1. **Stablecoin Supply Rate**: The amount of interest earned when depositing stablecoins like USDC or DAI
 2. **Borrowing Rate**: The interest paid when borrowing these assets
 3. **Supply/Borrow Ratio**: The relationship between available capital and